hewicc1/CS1XA3/Assign1/readme.md

 # CS 1XA3 Assignment #1: ProjectAnalyze.sh
 ## Goal:
-Create a bash script ProjectAnalyze.sh to kepp at the root of your git repo that at least the following functionality:
+Create a bash script ProjectAnalyze.sh to keep at the root of your git repo that at least the following functionality:
 ### Requirements:
 1. Informs you if your local repo is up to date with the remote repo
 2. Puts all uncommited changes in a file changes.log